4j4yk/ipfs/README.md

 ```bash
 echo 'Hello again !' >> hello.txt
 ```
-you can see now we have two different version with different hash indentity.
+you can see now we have two different version with different hash identity.

 ![init repo](./imgs/addagain.png)